 Grease the Baking Dish:

 Generously butter (or spray) an 8×8 inch baking dish.
-This helps the dumplings not to stick and simplifies cleanup.
+This prevents the dumplings from sticking and makes for easier cleanup.

 Step 2: Prepare the Apples